efebeydogan01/CS319_lobby/README.md

 13. Violation report system so users can report violations they observe in the campus
 14. Weekly COVID Report
 15. COVID guidelines specified by the university will be displayed.
+16. Request form to the university for suggestions on COVID related precautions (addition of disinfectants to certain places etc.)
+18. Request/evaluation form to receive feedback from the users and increase service quality